ChesterHsieh/ChesterHsieh.github.io/_posts/2019-07-12-clean code.md

 ---
 # Intro
 SPR: simple rule policy.
-Clean code is a more than 400 pages book, it's extraordinary concepts inspire many many programmer, however, human b
+Clean code is a more than 400 pages book, it's extraordinary concepts inspire many many programmer, however, human beings especially coders have very poor memorization.
+Simple rule principle is sth I found that can summon the k

 # Variable naming